 Charlotte “Charlie” Gage-Radcliffe, the Second Temporary Batgirl

-Created by Gail Simone and Nicola Scott, Charlotte “Charlie” Gage-Radcliffe made her first appearance in Birds of Prey #96.
-She drew Barbara Gordon’s attention when she decided to fight crime using the Batgirl name, completed with a homemade costume.
+Created by Gail Simone and Nicola Scott, Charlotte ‘Charlie’ Gage-Radcliffe first appeared in Birds of Prey #96.
+She caught Barbara Gordon’s attention when she decided to fight crime as Batgirl, complete with homemade costume.

-Charlie has superpowers, as she can teleport, accelerated healing, and superhuman strength.
-She’s also a big fan of Barbara Gordon’s Batgirl and wanted her approval to become the new Batgirl.
-Instead, Barbara tried to talk out of becoming a superhero, which she failed.
-Charlie accepts to stop being Batgirl, but not fighting crime.
-She became Misfit after that.
+Charlie has superpowers: she can teleport, heal quickly, and has superhuman strength.
+She is also a big fan of Barbara Gordon’s Batgirl and wanted her approval to become the new Batgirl.
+However, Barbara tried to talk her out of becoming a superhero, but failed.
+Charlie agreed to stop being Batgirl, but not to stop fighting crime.
+After that, she became Misfit.

 What to read: